 For our ‘Skate skiing’ trips the description above applies for the main part, but with the emphasis on improving and fine tuning your ‘skate’ technique.
 You should already have a basic skate and knowledge of ‘skate 2’ for this trip, and be prepared to develop ‘skate 1’ for hill climbs.

 Expect to ski on a mixture of both flat and rolling terrain on prepared trails.
 You should already be at a level where you are confident about controlling your speed and direction, and have a good ‘snowplough’.
-You should be able to cope with skiing under control on a variety of terrain both uphill and downhill, and be confident about tackling corners while skiing downhill.
-All our trips include quality instruction, but for these trips you need to have a good ‘kick and glide’ to be able to travel competently and at a steady pace.
+You should be able to cope with skiing under control on a variety of terrain both uphill, downhill including some steeper terrain and narrow tracks and be confident about tackling corners while skiing downhill.
+All of our trips include quality instruction, but for these trips you need to have a good ‘kick and glide’ to be able to travel competently and at a steady pace.
 You should have a good level of fitness to ensure that you are comfortable with longer days in winter weather, which may include snowfall and cold winds.
-You should be happy to ski on a variety of snow including perfect fresh tracks, AND tracks less than perfect which may be ‘firm’.
+You should be happy to ski on a variety of snow including perfect fresh tracks, AND tracks less than perfect which may be ‘firm and icy’.
 On our point-to-point trips you will be expected to carry a small daypack.
+We do not always use skis with metal edges so it is important that you have good control on descents and while turning.
 Time on skis will be 5-6 hours per day covering approximately 15-25 km (9.4-15.6 miles) per day with an occasional longer day.

 These holidays are designed for those who can confidently get on their skis and go!
 You should already have done multi-day journeys on cross-country skis and enjoy spending the day travelling from point to point while carrying a small daypack.
 We would expect you to be able to ski at a steady pace over a variety of terrain and snow conditions, including icy tracks when necessary.
 As a minimum we expect you to have good control of speed and direction, and have a very effective snowplough.
 You should be familiar with the colour coding system for trails, and be able to assure us you can ski ‘red’ tracks with confidence.
 On any point-to-point journey we can expect to deal with a variety of weather from heavy snowfall to strong winds, and for this reason we expect a degree of self-sufficiency in terms of keeping yourself warm, and dry.
 It is possible that these tours may encounter sections of 'untracked' snow or old prepared trails, therefore making the distance covered more strenuous.
 Further tuition will be given at these stages if required.
 You should be at a very good fitness level and be able to ski approximately 6-7 hours and cover 20–35 km (12.5-21.8 miles) per day.